 Mosquito Grass (Bouteloua gracilis)

-Japanese Forest Grass (Hakonechloa macra 'Aureola') is a deciduous grass with several gold varieties.
+Japanese Forest Grass (Hakonechloa macra ‘Aureola’) is a deciduous grass with several gold varieties.
 They prefer some shade but can grow in the sun if they get enough water.
-This photo was taken in December showing the fall color.
+These photos were taken in December showing the fall color.

 Here is a video showing how to cut back grasses with a power hedge clipper.
 It is best to cut close to the ground and to leave no stubs.
 As the grass gets older it is harder to cut close to the ground.